WE BELIEVE IN PREVENTION

 Our PhysiciansDr.
 Jerome Aya-Ay

 Dr. Jerome Aya-Ay was raised in the small rural town of Grantsville, West Virginia.
 He graduated from the University of Notre Dame with a bachelor's degree in Biology.
 After studying for a Masters in Biomedical Sciences at Marshall University, he continued on to graduate from Marshall University School of Medicine in Huntington, WV with a medical degree.
 Dr. Aya-Ay completed his residency in Family Medicine at Spartanburg Regional Medical Center where he was awarded the Family Medicine Resident of the Year in 2007.
 He is board certified in Family Medicine and has a special interest in preventative care and lifestyle medicine.
-In addition to seeing patients at Palmetto Proactive Healthcare, Dr. Aya-ay continues to work at Piedmont West Urgent Care in York, SC.

 Dr. Chris McCarthy